zhanglab/psamm/docs/install.rst

 The Gurobi Python bindings will have to be installed into the virtualenv.
 After activating the virtualenv:

-1. Locate the directory where the Guropi python bindings were installed.
+1. Change the directory to where the Guropi python bindings were installed.
 For example, on OSX this directory is ``/Library/gurobiXXX/mac64`` where ``XXX`` is a version code.
-2. Use ``pip`` to install the package from this directory.
+2. Use ``python`` to install the package from this directory.
 For example:

 .. code-block:: shell

+    (env) $ cd /Library/gurobi604/mac64
-    (env) $ pip install /Library/gurobi604/mac64
+    (env) $ python setup.py install

 GLPK
 ----